linux-on-ibm-z/PDS/docs/Adding_new_distros.md

      }
  }
 ```
-`<Some_New_Distribution>` - is distribution name to be added(naming case should be same as mentioned in file name of Step 1, In case distribution name contains spaces it should be replaced by '_').
+`<Distribution>` - Name of the distribution to be added for e.g. "Ubuntu"
+NOTE: In case distribution name contains spaces it should be replaced by '_'.

-`<New_Distribution_version>` - is the distribution version for the new distribution added(version should be same as mentioned in file name of Step 1).
+`<Version>` - is the distribution version for the new distribution added(version should be same as mentioned in file name of Step 1).

 ### Step 3.
-Regenerate the cached data file `/<pds_root>/distro_data/cached_data.json`
+Delete the cached data file `/<pds_root>/distro_data/cached_data.json`
-Every time a new distribution is added the cache file needs to be regenerated for the new distribution data to be updated into the file.
-For this the cached file needs to be manually removed and the server needs to be restarted.
+The system needs to regenerate the cached_data after adding a new distro.
+Hence delete the existing cache as follows:

 ```
 cd /<pds_root>/distro_data/